Zumba Class Review

 This post contains affiliate links, which means I receive a commission when you make a purchase through one of these links.
+As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosure.

 I’m a pretty average chick.
 I have areas I’d like to improve on, and I’m here to give you honest reviews of everything I go out and try!

 Zumba is a really great workout, but is it something you’d enjoy?
 Would you rather go to a class or check it out at home?
 Read on and decide for yourself!

 Please note that I am not a physician, and any exercise you plan to add to your life you should ALWAYS consult with your doctor first!

 Before we get into the Zumba talk, I need to tell you about my FAVORITE sports bra I have EVER owned.

 I’m not kidding and I’m not just hyping this up.
 I used to wear two bras when working out – an old regular bra, with a sports bra on top of it.
 That was the only way I could feel secure about anything…UNTIL NOW!